grecodavide/file_browser.nvim/README.md

 # file_browser.nvim

-This plugin aims to provide a file browser similar to the one provided by telescope extension, without necessarily using telescope.
+This plugin aims to provide a file browser similar to the one provided by [telescope file browser extension](https://github.com/nvim-telescope/telescope-file-browser.nvim) without necessarily using telescope.

 ## External dependencies